-An individual participant could fulfill his or her duty to the IEEE by telling the Working 212 213 Group chair that his or her employer is the holder of a potential Essential Patent Claim.
-214 Alternatively, the participant could request that his or her employer submit a Letter of 215 Assurance or otherwise notify the IEEE that it is the holder of a potential Essential 216 Patent Claim.
-In the latter case, the participant fulfills his or her duty to the IEEE only 217 if his or her employer submits a Letter of Assurance or otherwise notifies the IEEE that 218 it is the holder of a potential Essential Patent Claim.
-If the employer declines to submit 219 a Letter of Assurance or otherwise notify the IEEE, and if the participant continues to 220 believe the employer may hold a potential Essential Patent Claim, then the participant 221 has not fulfilled his or her duty.
-The participant, therefore, shall inform the IEEE of the 222 holder of that potential Essential Patent Claim.
-In all cases, the duty on the participant 223 is only to inform the IEEE of the identity of the holder of a potential Essential Patent 224 Claim and not the patent, application, or particular claim itself.
-A participant does not 225 need to respond to a call for patents if the relevant potential Essential Patent Claim is 226 already covered by an Accepted Letter of Assurance or request for a Letter of Assurance.
-227
+An individual participant could fulfill his or her duty to the IEEE by telling the Working Group Cchair that his or her employer is the holder of a potential Essential Patent Claim.
+Alternatively, the participant could request that his or her employer submit a Letter of Assurance or otherwise notify the IEEE that it is the holder of a potential Essential Patent Claim.
+In the latter case, the participant fulfills his or her duty to the IEEE only if his or her employer submits a Letter of Assurance or otherwise notifies the IEEE that it is the holder of a potential Essential Patent Claim.
+If the employer declines to submit a Letter of Assurance or otherwise notify the IEEE, and if the participant will have continues to tell believe the Working Group Chair that his or her employer may be the holder of hold a potential Essential Patent Claim, then the participant has not fulfilled his or her duty.
+The participant, therefore, shall inform the IEEE of the holder of that potential Essential Patent Claim.
+In all cases, the duty on the participant is only to inform the IEEE of the identity of the holder of a potential Essential Patent Claim and not the patent, application, or particular claim itself.
+The response A participant does not need to the respond to a call for patents only needs to be made if the response relates to a relevant potential Essential Patent Claim that is not already the subject of any existing covered by an Accepted Letter of Assurance or request for a Letter of Assurance.

-229 20.
-Can a response to the call for patents be made via email in advance or subsequent to a 230 meeting?
+20. 15a.
+Can a response to the call for patents be made via email in advance or subsequent to a meeting?

 The duty on the participant is to inform the IEEE of the identity of the holder of a potential Essential Patent Claim.
+The Chair Essential Patent Claim.
 The chair can be notified at any time (in advance or subsequent to a meeting is acceptable).
 The declaration must be made in a recordable manner such as email.

-237 21.
-Do participants have to notify IEEE of third party patent holders?
-For these purposes, third party means a person other than the participant or an entity the participant is 238 from, employed by, or otherwise represents.
-239

-Participants are not required to notify the IEEE that they are aware of any potential 241 Essential Patent Claims held by a third party.
-Participants may make such disclosure at 242 their own discretion.
-Although there is no obligation to notify the IEEE of third party 243 patent holders, the IEEE encourages participants to do so.
-This encouragement is 244 particularly strong because the third party may not be a participant in the standards 245 development process.
+- 21. Do participants have to notify IEEE of third party patent holders?
+For these purposes, "third party" means a person other than the participant or an entity the participant is from, employed by, or otherwise represents. - Participants are not required to notify the IEEE that they are aware of any potential Essential Patent Claims held by a third party.
+Participants may make such disclosure at their own discretion.
+Although there is no obligation to notify the IEEE of third party patent holders, the IEEE encourages participants to do so.
+This encouragement is particularly strong asbecause the third party may not be a participant in the standards development process.

-246 22.
-What duty does an individual participant have to the IEEE if a participant's employer 247 owns a potential Essential Patent Claim but the individual participant doesn't have personal knowledge of such claim?
-248
+22. 17.
+What duty does an individual participant have to the IEEE if a participant's employer owns a potential Essential Patent Claim but the individual participant doesn't have personal knowledge of such claim?